savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 - Most users never access an app using only the UI or the AUI.
 For example, someone who can see but cannot touch the screen might use a switch as input but still use the visual interface to perceive the content.
 Moreover, many people considering themselves as “able-bodied” still use some accessibility features on their devices - like custom font sizes or accessibility gestures used by power users.
 - As seen in We are all disabled and unique : accessibility, plurality and intersectionality, thinking of users as people working with various sets of abilities rather than belonging to one of the “disabled” or “able-bodied” categories better reflects the wide range of experiences you are inevitably creating when building your app.
-- AUI as a concept completely forgets inclusivity and intersectionality, as it draws a strict line between the “able-bodied” and the “disabled”.
+- AUI as a concept completely forgets inclusiveness and intersectionality, as it draws a strict line between the “able-bodied” and the “disabled”.
 - AUI can also create a pitfall, pushing developers to create the UI first, and then deriving an AUI from it, which makes the concept unhelpful.

 We thus prefer to think an inclusive user interface (IUI) as a whole UI that maximizes the different ways it can be interacted with, in order to allow the greatest variety of particular experiences and to satisfy as many needs as possible.